TMG-nl/Styleguide/css/readme.md

 - When using `z-index`, use a `$variable` and put it on the global scss partial.
 Use a semantic variable name for it, so it can be reused.

+- Always leave one empty line at the end of the file.

 - Use _single colon_ for `pseudo-selectors` and _double colons_ for `pseudo-elements`.

 	```scss